 Following a lengthy trial, in 2017 Anthem agreed to provide a $115 million compensation for the attack’s victims.

 Linkedin is the professionals’ social media platform of choice.
 Profiles commonly feature users’ entire CVs, complete with detailed work history, education, and endorsements by clients, colleagues, and employers.
 There can be some rich pickings for cybercriminals.

 This is the first of three attacks on social media companies to feature on our list of the world’s biggest data breaches.

 Here’s the deal:

 The Russian hacker “Peace” stole 117 million Linkedin email and password combinations in 2015.
 He then proceeded to offer them on the dark web.
 The asking price was 5 bitcoins or $2,300 at the time.
 Leaked Source, a paid search engine for leaked data, claimed to have acquired a massive 167 million of the stolen credentials.

 According to Leaked Source, 160 million of the compromised accounts had unique email addresses.
 The remaining 7 million had numerical user IDs and passwords.

-But how did Leaked Source simply get their hands on this massive loot, exactly?
+“How did Leaked Source simply get their hands on this massive loot?”

-Leaked Source representative told Fortune they’d acquired 167 million credentials for free from an unknown source.
-(Naturally, he’d refused to reveal their identities.)
+Leaked Source representative told Fortune they’ve acquired 167 million credentials for free from an unknown source.
+He refused to reveal their identities.

 An early social networking pioneer, MySpace, was the largest social media platform in the world between 2005 and 2008. Тhen Facebook overtook it, and things went downhill fast over the next couple of years.
 Chances are, by that point you’d probably forgotten you had a MySpace account in the first place.
 And then, in 2016, the social network suffered one of the biggest cybersecurity breaches of all time.